• Menu

 Restoration of My Son

 UNESCO, Vietnam, Poland, Italy and India have all worked on projects at the My Son site to restore as many monuments as possible.
-The costs so far as reached in excess of USD1.6 million.
+The costs so far as reached more than USD1.6 million.

-The Polish Architect and Archaeologist Kamimierz Kwiatkowski (there is a statue in Hoi An Old Town dedicated to him for his works in restoring My Son, Hue and parts of Hoi An Old Town) during 1981 – 1995 worked on the restoration of various monuments.
+The Polish Architect and Archaeologist Kamimierz Kwiatkowski (there is a statue in Hoi An Old Town dedicated to him for his works in restoring My Son, Hue and parts of Hoi An Old Town) from 1981 to 1995 worked on the restoration of various monuments.

 Our guide showing the brick formation that is still a mystery

-Our guide Mr Lam explaining the uniqueness of the brick work
+Our guide, Mr Lam explained the uniqueness of the brickwork

-It still is a bit of a mystery of how My Son was constructed.
+It is still a bit of a mystery how My Son was constructed.
 The bricks were made from clay and baked.
 Bricks had to be soft, not too hard.
-It is thought that natural resin was used as an adhesive for the bricks.
+Natural resin was thought to be used as an adhesive for the bricks.
 The natural resin was sap extracted from local trees growing in the area.
 The same sap/resin that the Vietnamese used to build their boats.
 The resin is a waterproof material.

-On the back of the entrance ticket it states: “The ancient Champa people were raised to be masters of art in building brick, so far the technique in building the ancient temple-towers of Champa people remain controversial.
+On the back of the entrance ticket, it states: “The ancient Champa people were raised to be masters of art in building brick, so far the technique in building the ancient temple-towers of Champa people remains controversial.
 The bricks were smoothed and laid closely and securely without mortar.
-My Son’s value is also reflected in the art of lively and fine sculpture and carving on brick, stone from the images of deities, priests, dances, plants, animals and sacrifice.”
+My Son’s value is also reflected in the art of lively and fine sculpture and carving on brick and stone from the images of deities, priests, dances, plants, animals and sacrifice.”

 Why You Should Use The Services of a Guide

 Throughout the visit, we only noticed a few signs.
 At least they were in English and Vietnamese, but there was a distinct shortage of written information.
-Even if we did know this in advance we still would have hired a guide.
-We have visited many sites where we have not taken the advice and booked a guide and in doing so missed out on a lot of valuable information.
+We would still have hired a guide even if we had known this in advance.
+We have visited many sites where we have not taken the advice and booked a guide and missed out on valuable information.

-If you have not booked a guide we would recommend that you visit the Museum first.
+If you have not booked a guide, we recommend visiting the Museum first.

 When is the best time to visit My Son

-The hottest month to visit South Vietnam is in August, the exact time that we visited, and it was very hot and humid.
-The months of February and April are an ideal time to visit as there is not much rainfall during this period and the temperatures are comfortable to deal with.
+The hottest month to visit South Vietnam is August, the exact time that we visited, and it was very hot and humid.
+February and April are an ideal time to visit as there is not much rainfall during this period and the temperatures are comfortable to deal with.
 The rainy season runs from October to February.

 How Long Does It Take To Visit My Son

 It takes about 2 hours to visit the My Son Sanctuary.
-Allow extra time to visit the Museum that is located just before the entrance on the left-hand side as you exit.
+Allow extra time to visit the Museum just before the entrance on the left-hand side as you exit.
 The journey from Hoi An or Danang should take just over an hour.

 Traditional Performances within the My Son Sanctuary

-On the public stage, there are 20-minute traditional Aspara dance performances that last 20 minutes.
+On the public stage, 20-minute traditional Aspara dance performances last 20 minutes.
 The performances depict daily life and historical events.

 Timings are: